Injured at a Beauty Salon? You Might Have a Legal Case!

 Keep copies of medical records, bills, out-of-pocket receipts, and, if applicable, a letter from your employer verifying lost wages due to the injury.

-By following these steps, you’ll build a strong foundation for a successful salon injury claim.
+By following these steps, you may be able to build a strong foundation for your salon injury claim.

-How To Determine Liability In Beauty Salon Accidents
+How To Establish Liability In Beauty Salon Accidents

-Building a strong case requires solid evidence.
+Building a case requires solid evidence.
 This includes:

 Have You Suffered A Severe Injury Or Infection From A Careless Beauty Salon In California?
 Call (888) 488-1391

-You may be entitled to compensation for your injuries, lost wages, and suffering.
-The knowledgeable personal injury lawyers at Arash Law are available 24/7 to listen to your case.
+Depending on the circumstances surrounding your beauty salon accident, you may be able to seek compensation for your injuries, lost wages, and suffering.
+The experienced personal injury lawyers at Arash Law are ready to evaluate your case and help you determine your possible legal options.

 Arash Law Practice Area Border/Divider